 Like SLA, the DLP process requires ‘support structures’ to hold the parts steady in the resin tank while building.
 Part of the clean-up process involves breaking off the supports and manually sanding down any witness marks on the part.

 Naturally, there will be some noticeable defects on the affected surfaces.
-An essential part of DFAM (Design for Additive Manufacturing) is deciding which face or features are most critical for appearance or function, and then orientating the part in the build accordingly.
+An essential part of DFAM (Design for Additive Manufacturing) is deciding which face or features are most critical for appearance or function, and then orientating the part within the build accordingly.

 The high accuracy of the Figure-4 machine makes it perfect for producing moulds for custom 3D silicone or urethane parts.
 Moulds printed from heat-resistant Hi-Temp Amber 300 resin can be heated to quickly cure silicone or urethane parts, reducing turnaround times.